How Much Does ERP Cost in 2026? A Pricing Guide for Business

 4. Training and Support

-Employee training and ongoing support are important for ERP success but often overlooked in budgeting.
+Employee training and ongoing support are important for ERP success, but are often overlooked in budgeting.
 Training ensures staff proficiency, while support addresses technical issues post-implementation.
 Investing in these areas minimizes downtime, boosts user adoption, and enhances the system’s overall value.

 Maximizing ROI from an ERP system requires strategic planning and effective execution.
 By focusing on clear objectives, proper training, and regular evaluation, businesses can ensure their ERP system drives efficiency, reduces costs, and supports long-term growth.